Opinion: Who are the real winners in the NFL?

 The Philadelphia Eagles are slight favorites to win the Super Bowl tomorrow.
 But Sean Payton has already won big.

-The former head coach of the New Orleans Saints, with whom he won a Super Bowl, has signed a five-year, estimated 18 million dollars per year contract to coach the Denver Broncos.
+The former head coach of the New Orleans Saints, with whom he won a Super Bowl, has signed a five-year, estimated $18 million-per-year contract to coach the Denver Broncos.

 An NFL investigation found more than 20 Saints players set up cash bounties to entice teammates to injure opposing players so painfully and seriously, they'd be taken out of the game.